SergeiTishkov/video-editor-react/README.md

 # To Do:
 1) make the last frame on the frame ribbon truncated according to the percentage of its length related to 0.25s
-2) make videos draggable along the ribbon
+2) make videos draggable along the ribbon + implement blank black screen when no video is played
-3) make sure that videos are not colliding with each other OR make them possible to overlap each other.
+3) make sure that videos does not overlap with each other OR make them possible to overlap each other.
 4) check the biggest height of the uploaded videos and set the Video height to min value of max video height and 500px
 5) stylize play/pause button (maybe attach it to the Video component from below on black background)
-6) add play speed and volume of the video (or return default "controls" attribute (it's easier))
+6) add sum duration, play speed and volume of the video (return default "controls" attribute is bad idea as it has duration of each video)

 # Getting Started with Create React App